SanjeevThakur672000/Flamapp_AI_Assignment/AI_USAGE.md

 ## What I would be slower on

-- `[YOU: be honest here — e.g. re-deriving the 50% MFU prefill figure from scratch, or reproducing the roofline inversion that gives 26.4 resident sequences at batch 48.
-Naming a weak spot beats being found out.]`
+- `I would be slower at **reproducing the roofline inversion that gives 26.4 resident sequences at batch 48**, since it requires carefully reconstructing the underlying assumptions, hardware constraints, and calculations rather than just recalling a reported figure.
+`